NamorNiradnug/SimpleParser/README.md

 # Usage
 ## Parser
-To just parse something, use `Parser.parse` method.
+To simply parse something, use `Parser.parse` method.
 With `Parser` you can describe different parsers.
-There is ready `Default.parser`.
+There is ready-made `Defaults.parser`.
 ```python
 from simpleparser import Defaults
 expr = "a + b / 2"